 Cathedral City Elementary will promote a bully-free environment through Second Step Bullying Curriculum, Common Sense Media Lessons, and the Sprigeo program which allows students to anonymously report bullying.
 CCE will also participate in the Bully Prevention week (October) and Great Kindness Challenge week (January).
 Counselor gathers data and monitors participation and rewards for these activities.
-Counselor will continue to provide resources for restorative practices and will provide staff and students with self regulation strategies.
-Calming corner spaces will be used in every classroom along with other books and resources.
-Supplies to promote kindness, SEL, and calm corners will be provided.
+Counselor will work with teachers to reduce problem behavior by modifying the classroom learning environment.
+This will include but not limited to safe spaces or calm corners and materials for that along with adding bulletin boards that promote healthy responses and habits such as self regulation strategies and kindness will be provided.
+Calming corner spaces will be used in every classroom along with other books and resources that help change the classroom learning environment.